Fighting Voter Suppression

 Voters have the time to research who’s on the ballot from their own homes.
 They have the time to review candidates’ platforms and decide who gets their vote.
 A well-informed voter makes a democracy work for them.

 Any voter who requires physical, cognitive, auditory, or visual assistance can receive that assistance from the comfort of their own home.

 Voters can cast a vote if there isn’t a polling location within miles of where they live.

-A big pro then and now for voting-by-mail is voters can stay at home to ensure their safety and the safety of others while exercising their right to vote in any election.
+A big pro then and now for voting-by-mail is voters can exercise their right to vote without needing to adjust their busy schedules.

-Something that has become clear in 2020 is how much is unclear about voting-by-mail.
-For many, this election is the first time they will be voting-by-mail.
+Something that became clear in 2020 is how much is unclear about voting-by-mail.
 If there was ever a time for consistent, fact-based information coming from our leaders, this is it.

 A lot of information, true and false, is out there about voting-by-mail.
 It is up to the individual voter to seek out information on how to vote-by-mail in their state.
-And those individuals probably have a lot of questions.
-Hopefully, state resources can easily give answers to those questions.
+We recommend visiting your state’s board of elections website to find information specific to your community.